 Seeing someone have a seizure can be scary.
 “A lot of times, people are frightened.
-Their immediate action is to try to rescue them,” said Steve Chung, MD, chair of the neurology department at Banner – University Medicine Neurosciences Clinic.
+Their immediate action is to try to rescue them,” said Steve Chung, MD, chair of the neurology department with Banner Brain & Spine.
 But you shouldn’t panic.
 Seizures are rarely dangerous.
-What’s important is to keep the person safe and comfortable and to stay with them until the seizure ends.
+What’s important is to stay calm, keep the person safe and comfortable and to stay with them until the seizure ends.

 Dr. Chung dispelled some common myths about seizures and what to do for someone who is having one.

 Myth: It’s obvious when someone is having a seizure.

 Fact: Some seizures are easy to recognize.
 With the type of seizure called a tonic-clonic seizure (or grand mal seizure), a person will lose consciousness, and their body will convulse.

 “The more difficult ones are more subtle,” Dr. Chang said.
 Seizures vary depending on where they occur in the brain and how much of the brain is involved.
 Someone might be staring, have trouble speaking, have tremors, make a jerking motion or feel tingling in their arm or face.